Alexei Shirov

-Alexei Shirov (Алексе́й Дми́триевич Ши́ров, Aleksejs Širovs; born 4 July 1972) is a Latvian and Spanish chess player.
+Alexei Dmitrievich Shirov (Алексе́й Дми́триевич Ши́ров, Aleksejs Širovs; born 4 July 1972) is a Latvian and Spanish chess player.
 Shirov was ranked number two in the world in 1994.

 He won a match against Vladimir Kramnik in 1998 to qualify to play as challenger for the classical world championship match with Garry Kasparov; it never took place due to a lack of sponsorship.

 Career

 Shirov became the world under-16 champion in 1988 and was the runner-up at the World Junior Championship in 1990 (second on tiebreaks to Ilya Gurevich).
 In the same year, he achieved the title of Grandmaster.
 Shirov is the winner of numerous international tournaments: Biel 1991, Madrid 1997 (shared first place with Veselin Topalov), Ter Apel 1997, Monte Carlo 1998, Mérida 2000, Paul Keres Memorial Rapid Tournament in Tallinn (2004, 2005, 2011, 2012, 2013), Canadian Open Chess Championship 2005.

 He reached second on the FIDE rating list in January and July 1994, behind Anatoly Karpov, though Garry Kasparov was excluded from those lists and was rated higher.
 In 1998, Shirov's ranking rose again, to number four in the PCA rating list.
 On the basis of this rating, he was invited to play a ten-game match against Vladimir Kramnik to select a challenger for PCA World Champion Garry Kasparov.
 Shirov won the match with two wins, no losses and seven draws.
 However, the plans for the Kasparov match fell through when sufficient financial backing could not be found.
 When Kasparov instead played Kramnik for Kasparov's world title in 2000, Shirov maintained that the match was invalid and he was the rightful challenger.

 In 2000, Shirov reached the final of the FIDE World Chess Championship, losing 3½–½ to Viswanathan Anand.

 In 2002, he played in the Candidates Tournament to choose a challenger for Classical World Champion Kramnik.
 He won his group of four, but lost his semi-final 2½–½ to eventual winner Peter Leko.

 In May–June 2007 he played in the Candidates Tournament of the World Chess Championship 2007.
 He won his first-round match against Michael Adams (+1−1=4, won in rapid playoff), but was eliminated when he lost his second-round match to Levon Aronian (+0−1=5).
 As of 2023, this is Shirov's last appearance at a Candidates Tournament.

 In November–December 2007 Shirov played in the Chess World Cup 2007, which was a qualifier for the World Chess Championship 2010.
 He made the final, but lost the final 2½–1½ to Gata Kamsky.

 In May 2009, Alexei Shirov won the category 21 M-Tel Masters 2009 tournament, held in Sofia, Bulgaria.